top of page

 There are several things to take away here:

-4. If your portfolio has suffered recent market falls during 2022, ask yourself whether you have a genuine SORR issue, or is it more a lack of diversification?
+4. If your portfolio suffered during the market turbulence of 2022, ask yourself whether you have a genuine SORR issue or if it is more likely due to a lack of diversification.

 Next steps